igorbasko01/exercise-management/README.md

 # Exercise Management

 A Flutter application for managing exercises, workouts, and routines.
-This project provides tools to track, organize, and analyze exercise data, supporting both personal fitness and coaching scenarios.
+This project provides tools to track, organize, and analyze exercise data.

 ## Features
 - Create, edit, and delete exercises